Missouri Senate panel discusses changes to how school districts are accredited - NewsBreak

 The latest addition to MSIP6 is the “continuous improvement” category.

-“Understand that success looks different for every child and not putting them on a certain pathway, but helping them find what it is and making sure that they have the ability to take the access to those opportunities,” said Vandeven.Last day for an absentee ballot is approaching— what you should know
+“Understand that success looks different for every child and not putting them on a certain pathway, but helping them find what it is and making sure that they have the ability to take the access to those opportunities,” said Vandeven.MSIP6 Improvement plan

 Under this topic, schools will be graded on an improvement plan to improve student outcomes, a self-study to reflect upon current practices and data, along with listening to stakeholders and using their feedback in improvement planning.